KxSystems/docs-v1/docs/cloud/aws/in-house-vs-ec2.md

 Carefully-architected cloud solutions are acceptable for parts of the application that are removed from from the cutting-edge performance and data-capture requirements often imposed on kdb+.
-For example, using parallel transfers with a proven simple technology such as rsync, that can take advantage of the kdb+ data structures (distinct columns that can safely be transferred in parallel) and the innate compressibility of some of the data types to transfer data to historical storage in a cloud
+For example, using parallel transfers with a proven simple technology such as `rsync`, that can take advantage of the kdb+ data structures (distinct columns that can safely be transferred in parallel) and the innate compressibility of some of the data types to transfer data to historical storage in a cloud